The weather depends on lots of different factors: wind speed, cloudiness, pressure, humidity, and others.

 MFWAM weather model, Maui, Hawaii, USA, weather in the Windy.app for iOS

-MFWAM (Météo-France WAve Model) is a third generation numerical weather forecast model provided by the Météo-France, the French main national meteological service, with headquarters in Paris, France, which use it as the basis of its global wave system.
-From this model you can get swell forecast for surfing and other water sports and outdoor activities.
+MFWAM (Météo-France WAve Model) is a third-generation numerical weather forecast model provided by the Météo-France, the French Main National Meteorological Service, which uses it as the basis of its global wave system.

 Learn more about MFWAM weather model in the Windy.app blog